beyo/beyo/README.md

 };
 ```

-If configured globally, this plugin will result in `beyo.plugins.foo == 'This is foo!'`.
+If configured globally, this plugin will result in `beyo.plugins.foo.text == 'This is foo!'`.

-Plugins are installed normally using `npm install node-module-foo --save`, for example.
+Plugins are standad modules installed normally using `npm install node-module-foo --save`,
+for example.

+**NOTE** : applications can create custom plugins, too.
+The `module` configuration key
+must be a valid required module.
+Since the plugins loader uses the application's
+`require` function, a module defined as `./plugins/custom-module-foo` will load the
+file relative to the application's root directory.

 ### Plugin Configuration